leiyaqi/CDCM-Net/README.md

 # CDCM-Net
-This work on evaluating the aesthetic quality of images with missing modalities.we solve the problem by proposing a Confidence-based Dynamic Cross-modal Memory Network (CDCM-Net).
+This repo is the official implementation of "CDDM-Net" as well as the follow-ups. we solve the problem by proposing a Confidence-based Dynamic Cross-modal Memory Network (CDCM-Net).
+ It currently includes code and models for the following tasks:
+ #Updates